 This post was written in partnership with Colman’s Mustard, all opinions are my own.

-Honey baked ham with a sweet and spicy glaze with just the right amount of kick.
+Don’t buy a honey baked ham again, instead make this amazing ham with a sweet and spicy glaze with just the right amount of kick.

 Ham is the perfect centerpiece for your holiday table.
 It is beautiful, tasty, and easy to make.
 But why settle for average ham when with a tiny bit of effort you could have this glorious honey baked ham?
 This ham is loaded with flavors that are amazing.
 The glaze is a honey mustard glaze that has just the right amount of kick from the spicy Colman’s mustard.
 And when combined with orange and pineapple juice, you get that perfect combination of a little sweet, a little spicy.